 - Generous sign-on bonus

-- Excellent benefits (paid health insurance, generous paid-time off, paid continuing education time-off and stipend, 403-b retirement plan with employer contribution)
+- Comprehensive benefits including health insurance with medical, dental, and vision benefits, very generous paid time off, paid continuing education time-off stipend, and 403-b retirement plan with employer contribution

-- Possibility of subsidized housing in AMC apartment building or assistance to find housing
+- Possibility of housing in an AMC apartment building or assistance to find housing

-- Debt forgiveness program as a non-profit hospital
+- School loan debt forgiveness opportunity as a non-profit hospital

 APPLICATION PROCEDURES: Please direct any inquiries about this position to Dr. Quesenberry or Tina Ravindrannair of our HR Department.
 A letter of intent and CV may be emailed to: HRDept@amcny.org